hallySEU/POS-Tagging-of-Tweets/README.md

 # POS-Tagging-of-Tweets
-This is a code of part-of-speech tagging of Tweets, which is called tweet-nlp.
+This is a code of part-of-speech tagging of tweets, which is called tweet-nlp.